 - citrus products such as orange and mandarin peels

 - chilli and garlic

 The smaller the food scraps are when you add them, the faster the worms will get through them.

 If you are going away on holidays, the worm farm will be fine to leave for up to two months.
 You can fill an entire tray with harder vegetables such as:

 As the worms consume the food in the main tray, they produce castings that resemble dark soil.

 When the main tray is full of castings, it’s time to add another feed tray to your worm farm.
 Fill the new tray with worm food and add a new layer of damp newspaper on top.
 The worms will move up to the new tray when there is no food left in the first tray.
 This may take several months.
-Once the worms have migrated to the new tray you will be able to harvest your castings – full of rich nutrients for your garden.
+Once the worms have migrated to the new tray, you can harvest your castings.
+They will be full of rich nutrients for your garden.

-If you have a home-made worm farm, exposing the castings to the sun will cause the worms to burrow away from the sunlight.
+If you have a home-made worm farm, expose the castings to the sun.
+The worms will burrow away from the sunlight.
 You can then scrap the top layer of castings off for use.
 Repeat this process as necessary.

 Using your finished compost and castings